Advert for the Move to Australia Directory

 The best things about living in Australia

 Exploring Australia fills me with joy.
 I loved the country from the moment we arrived to go travelling back in 2008.
-I love being able to take our kids to places we visited as backpackers.
+I love being able to take our kids to places we visited as backpackers (like our recent road trip to Airlie Beach!).
 And I love visiting new places with them and making special memories.
 You can read a few of my travel stories and resort reviews over in my Discover Australia section.

 The sea is warm.
 In the UK the kids hated going in the sea even in summer as it was so cold, now they adore it.

 Everyone here is passionate about staying active.
 It’s quite infectious.
-There’s lots of great cycle/walking tracks everywhere, plenty of parks have an outdoor gym area and people actually head out to exercise on the weekend at first light to enjoy the day before the sun gets too strong.
+There are lots of great cycle/walking tracks everywhere, plenty of parks have an outdoor gym area and people actually head out to exercise on the weekend at first light to enjoy the day before the sun gets too strong.
 We’re just signing the boys up to do the Nippers lifesaving club at the local surf club.
 It means arriving there for 8am on a Sunday morning.
 In the UK I’d have thought it was totally insane to be out at that hour on a weekend, but I’m hoping the beach and the sun pull me through the early start and make up for not lazing around in my pjs eating pancakes like we usually do on Sunday mornings!
+[Edited to add my kids ended up doing Nippers for a few seasons and it was so much fun!]

 The parks here are just incredible.
 They are well-maintained, shaded from the sun and many of them have toilets and barbecue facilities around them too so you can easily spend a day there.
 It makes a great free day out for the kids.

 Driving is a lot easier here.
 The roads are wide, and where I live there are cycle tracks everywhere making it much safer for cyclists, and parking bays are bigger.
-Parking in the suburbs is also generally free.
+Parking is also generally free.
 Yes, FREE – even at the beach.
 And finding a space isn’t usually too difficult, even at peak times.
-Our school has a really big car park for dropping off so you can always get parked there too.

 There are a lot more small, independent shops and niche stores – we’re still discovering new ones all the time.
 It can make it difficult to find specific things when you first arrive, but I think we’ve got the hang of it at last.
 It’s still a bit weird living without shops that sell everything like Argos but I’m kind of getting used to it.